-Healthcare providers generally agree that mental health includes your emotional, mental, and social relationship well-being.
+Holistic Healthcare providers generally agree that mental health is more that just looking into one aspect of your life.
+Ultimate mental health includes your mind, body spirit, and social relationship well-being (MBSR).

 Mental health is important at every stage of one’s life .
 It affects us from childhood to adolescence and through out our senior years.

 Mental Health affects how you think, feel, and act.
 It also helps to influence how you handle stress, relate to others and make choices in living your everyday life and purpose.

 Over time, inability to handle stress and neglect of one’s mental health can impact all aspects of your thinking, mood, and behavior.
 Recently there is also evidence that your mind affects your bodily functions and physical health and well-being.
 The reverse is also true, chronic illness, as well as autoimmune disease, can trigger and contribute to increase mental health stress and problems.

 I believe in a Mind, Body, Spirit, Relationship philosophy.